Hurricane Season | Hannah Modigh

 Modigh spent her childhood in India and the Swedish countryside.
 She was educated at the Nordic School of Photography and the Royal Institute of Art, Stockholm.

-Her long-term project Hillbilly Heroin, Honey was exhibited in several museums in Sweden, Denmark and Finland and in 2010 won the Swedish Photo Book Prize.
-Her series have also won the European Photo Exhibition Award in 2011, the Lars Tunbjörk prize in Sweden in 2017 and this year’s Lennart af Petersens prize, also in Sweden.
+Her long-term project Hillbilly Heroin, Honey was exhibited in several museums in Sweden, Denmark, and Finland, and in 2010 won the Swedish Photo Book Prize.
+Her series have also been awarded the European Photo Exhibition Award in 2011, the Lars Tunbjörk Prize in Sweden in 2017, and this year’s Lennart af Petersens Prize, also in Sweden.
 Her work is held in collections including Moderna Museet in Stockholm.
-The most recent of Modigh’s eight photobooks is Archive of Longing, published by Fotohof in 2022.
+The most recent of Modigh’s eight photobooks is Searching for Sivagami, published by Kultbooks in 2024.